 - Minimal page requirement: Most Yale MD theses average 40-80 pages of text.
 A minimum of 30 pages of text excluding title page, abstract, acknowledgements, table of contents, figures, legends, and references is required.
 Tables may count towards the minimum page requirement.

-- Title page: Title should not exceed 100 characters including spaces between words as shown in Appendix C of the Research Guide.
-The title page is not included in the 30 page minimum.
+- Title page: Title should not exceed 100 characters including spaces between words.
+The title page is not included in the 30-page minimum.

-- Abstract page: As described on page 41 and Appendix D of the Research Guide.
+- Abstract page: As described in the Appendix.
 The abstract is not included in the 30 page minimum.

 - Acknowledgements: Personal and faculty acknowledgements, grant support, departmental support, etc. The acknowledgements page is not included in the 30 page minimum.

-- Table of Contents: Include page numbers for each section.
-The table of contents is not included in the 30 page minimum.
+- Table of Contents: with page numbers for each section.
+The table of contents is not included in the 30-page minimum.

 - Student Contributions: Describe in detail exactly which procedures, methods and experiments were conducted by you and which procedures, methods and experiments, generation of data, or production of reagents, were performed by other members of the study team.
 It is not sufficient to state that this information may be mentioned elsewhere.
 It must be summarized here.
 It is recognized that students may often be completing a portion of a larger work.
 A statement detailing precisely what was done by the student and what was done by others does not detract from the thesis but is necessary for academic honesty.

-- Ethics Statement: Include information regarding the ethical conduct of research.
+- Ethics Statement: Include information regarding the ethical and responsible conduct of research.